burhop/prime/README.md

 This project is for calculating and storing prime numbers.
 It uses the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to mark bits in a block of memory.
 As there are an infinite number of prime numbers, this class can apply the sieve to an ever increasing list of blocks.
 I'm [maintaining a wiki with more information.](https://github.com/burhop/prime/wiki)

-For version 0.4, it is limited to size_t (64 bits).
+For version 0.4, OpenMP support was added to greately increase speed by using multiple cores on the CPU.
+It is limited to size_t (64 bits) numbers.
 The plan is to extend this out to "__int128" (128 bits) or use one of the "infinite" bit classes for integers.
 You will likely run out of disk space before using up size_t space.

 Storage of the prime numbers, at least the initial numbers, is inefficient as a list.
 Storage of a bit for each number (true for prime) is initially more efficient.
 This list of bits can be cut in 1/2 by only storing odd numbers.
 It can be further cut by 1/3 by eliminating numbers divisible by 3, 1/5 by eliminating numbers divisible by 5 and so on.
 Since future cuts beyond 5 give diminishing returns, version 0.3 stops here.
 I invite anyone with a more efficient method to let me know of your solution so I can further compress the data.